Skip to content

 3. _apply_strategies(ctx, strats, current_tokens) — applies strategies in order with a token-count guard: each strategy.apply(ctx) receives and returns a SmeltContext; the strategy is only accepted if it strictly reduces tokens (or reduces text length at equal tokens).
 Strategies that regress are silently discarded

-Between helper calls, smelt() detects the format via detect_format() (iterates _PROBES: _try_json, _try_xml, _try_yaml, _try_markdown), counts input tokens, and builds the initial SmeltContext.
+Between helper calls, smelt() detects the format via detect_format_parsed() (JSON is probed inline to capture the already-parsed object; the remaining probes are try_xml, try_yaml, try_markdown), counts input tokens, and builds the initial SmeltContext.
 After _apply_strategies returns, it counts output tokens and computes savings_pct.

 check() runs every registered strategy independently on the original SmeltContext and records per-strategy savings without chaining.
 Only strategies with positive savings (> 0%) are included in strategy_estimates; strategies that regress or break even are omitted.